 It is our hope that the art works produced in the exceptional natural environment of Svalbard will stimulate a greater awareness on the fragility of our planet.

 The curator of Arctic Action is Svalbard native, Stein Henningsen, who has an extensive network on the international scene of live art.
-Having been active internationally producing work in Italy, France, China, USA, Canada, Check Republic, Sweden, Finland and of course Norway, Henningsen have an established position on the contemporary live art scene.
+Having been active internationally producing work in Italy, France, China, USA, Canada, Check Republic, Germany, Denmark, Finland, Sweden, Finland and of course Norway, Henningsen have an established position on the contemporary live art scene.

 Arctic Action is a different international live event focusing on the artists working within an ecological approach.
 Moreover, discussing issues on the relationship of sustainable development and its relation to art, as well as art’s relation to scientific research on the environment.